cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/cache.md

 export default search({
   runtime: (options, env) => ({
-    cache: new KVCacheAdapter({ kv: env.KV }), // `kv` is the KVNamespace bound to the CloudflareWorker to use for the cache
+    cache: new KVCacheAdapter({ kv: env.KV }), // `kv` is the KVNamespace bound to the Cloudflare Worker to use for the cache
     storage: new StorageAdapter(/* ... */),
   }),
 });